 Suggestive: The evidence consists of post-implementation data on the volume of services provided to clients.

 - High number of client encounters and connections: Between November 2002 and September 2011, the program had more than 43,000 client encounters with 78,000 connections to care.
 Those referrals include public program enrollment; making appointments with primary care physicians; and making referrals to physicians and local health, human services, and social services agencies.

-- Recent fiscal year data on Pathways® completion: Information provided in January 2013 indicates that, as of September 2011, the program is using Pathways to track the number of Pathways opened, pending, and completed quarterly for each of its five Pathways (Enrollment, Medical Home, Medical Referral, Pregnancy, and Social Services).
-Half-way through the fiscal year ending June 30, 2013, the number of Pathways completed for clients totaled 300, 143, 105, 0, and 1,331 respectively.
+- Recent fiscal year data on Pathways® completion: Information provided in January 2014 indicates that, as of September 2011, the program is using Pathways to track the number of Pathways opened, pending, and completed quarterly for each of its six Pathways (Diabetes, Enrollment, Medical Home, Medical Referral, Pregnancy, and Social Services).
+Half-way through the fiscal year ending June 30, 2014, the number of Pathways completed for clients totaled 3, 560, 156, 101, 8, and 1,331 respectively.
 (Note: Clients may have multiple Pathways.
 Additionally, for a Pathway to be "completed," measurable goals must be achieved; for example, for Pregnancy Pathway completion, the baby must be viable and weigh at least 2,500 grams at birth.)

 Planning and Development ProcessThe planning and development process included the following:

 - Creating a collaborative: In 2000, representatives of St. Vincent Health met with the St. Vincent hospitals, community-based organizations, and the public at large in four central Indiana counties to discuss the most effective ways to help the community.
 Based on general interest in access issues, St. Vincent Health initiated the development of Rural and Urban Access to Health in four hospitals; four additional St. Vincent Health hospitals joined the program in 2006.